-There are many practical reasons for having a business plan, but the most pressing is that you need one in order to put together a solid plan for financing your new salon or renovation.
+There are many practical reasons for having a business plan for your salon, but the most pressing is that you need one in order to put together a solid plan for financing your new salon or salon renovation.
 Whether you're bootstrapping it, using a short-term program like Snap Finance, or thinking long-term with a lease-to-own program, a business plan will help you get a clear picture of your money flow and give investors confidence to invest.

 A salon business plan is a formal, written document that details your business goals.
 Your plan should include information about your team and company, and an outline of how you plan to accomplish your goals.

 The most important thing to remember is to be realistic.
 Setting goals that are too lofty or too pessimistic can set you up for failure.
 The best way to avoid this?
 Thorough research.
 It's crucial to understand your target market and do a deep dive into expenses in order to make informed projections about your finances.

 Creating your salon business plan takes time and a lot of research.
 You should plan to edit, revise, review and polish your plan numerous times along the way.
 The following is a sample of what to include in your salon business plan.